unb-faas/orama/README.md

 ## Description

-Orama framework is a support tool for evaluating Function-as-a-Service-oriented environments.
+Orama framework is a support tool for evaluating Function-as-a-Service (FaaS) environments.
 It assists in the tasks of **provisioning** and **deprovisioning** use-case environments, configuring and **running benchmarks**, and **analyzing** the results through **factorial design** and t-tests.
+It enables controlled, reproducible, and scalable performance evaluation of functions deployed across different cloud providers.

+Its architecture is composed of distinct modules that handle various stages of the experimental workflow, including function deployment, execution orchestration, metric collection, statistical analysis, and automated report generation.
+Orama supports major FaaS platforms such as AWS Lambda, Google Cloud Functions (GCF), Azure Functions (AZF), and Alibaba Function Compute (AFC).
+It offers configurable parameters such as memory allocation, invocation rate, concurrency level, geographic region, and function input data.

+The results from several benchmarks conducted using major FaaS providers were used to train a machine learning model capable of estimating the execution time of a Node.js-based FaaS function across different providers, under configurable concurrency levels.
+This prediction also enables cost estimation for each execution, based on the pricing configuration of each provider, which is also integrated into the framework alongside the runtime predictor.

-This project is the result of Leonardo Rebouças de Carvalho's PhD, under the supervision of Aleteia Araujo, at the University of Brasília.
+This project is the result of **Leonardo Rebouças de Carvalho**'s PhD, under the supervision of **Aleteia Araujo**, at the University of Brasília.

 ## Architecture